ChinoUkaegbu/soundassignment.github.io/README.md

 + **Panel 2**

-  The second panel shows the cats and the cat mom being interviewed.
-This panel provides clues and hints as to where the missing cat might be which influences the decisions the reader makes in the next panel.
-The images were placed in a grid and the grid-template-areas properties was used to position the images.
-Then the speech bubbles were downloaded as PNGs with transparent backgrounds.
-And then, the opacity of the speech bubbles was set to 0 and would only be displayed when the reader hovers over the image.
+  The second panel shows the user's repetitive tasks Astara has to deal with.
+It shows the day at the top left and a heart beat can be heard in the background of page.
+Astara schdules all the appointments adds items to do lists and at the end gets fed up and we see her turn evil.

 + **Panel 3**